streamr-dev/network-contracts/packages/npm-network-contracts/README.md

 # Changelog

-StreamRegistryV5: added functions for arbitrary bytes user IDs (they can only publish and subscribe, not grant/edit/delete) 8.0.0 switch ethers v5 -> v6
+StreamRegistryV5: added functions for arbitrary bytes user IDs (they can only publish and subscribe, not grant/edit/delete)

+9.0.0 removed exports that aren't used in Streamr SDK or node 8.0.0 switch ethers v5 -> v6
 7.0.8 export ENS type
 4.2.0 export ERC677 ABI and type